 But this post is not about the glossing of ones lips.
 Instead I’d like to bestow a bit of knowledge behind one of my prized and coveted possessions:

-My infinity for pearls exceeds my memory.
-The earliest account I can recall is seeing massive amounts of “beads” hanging in my Grandmere’s bureau.
-I wasn’t until I was much older (nine years old) that I learned:
+My affinity for pearls exceeds my memory.
+My earliest account is seeing massive amounts of “beads” hanging in ma Grandmere’s bureau.
+It wasn’t until I was much older (neuf ans) that I learned:

-1. Those were not beads hanging in my Grandmere’s bureau.
+1. Those were not beads hanging in ma Grandmere’s bureau.

 2. The elegance of pearls.

-Vintage magazines and films in addition to watching my Grandmere made me long for a strand.
+Vintage magazines and films in addition to watching ma Grandmere made me long for a strand.

 I’d been gifted and given strands of pearls but it was nothing like purchasing my own (as with luxury bags.)

-I began to research and I was completely floored.
+I began to research, and I was utterly floored.

 For my very first strand of pearls I invested, a lot.